storj/docs/app/learn/concepts/limits/page.md

 docId: Zrbz4XYhIOm99hhRShWHg
 redirects:
   - /dcs/concepts/limits
+metadata:
+  title: Understanding Storj Usage Limits
+  description:
+    Explains the usage limits for free and pro accounts in Storj, including project number, bucket quantity, storage capacity, egress bandwidth, and request rate.
+Also discusses the rationale behind these limits and how to request limit increases.
 ---

 Usage Limits allow us to ensure a consistent level of service for all customers.
 We have limits for usage established per Project on all Storj DCS Satellites.
 All limits are set to default values as follows: